Rohnnam/Exoplanet-models/README.md

 **Limited Feature Scope:**<br>
 The model focuses on a predefined set of features extracted from light curves.
 Additional factors, such as stellar activity, orbital mechanics, or multi-planet systems, are not explicitly modeled and could affect the detection and classification outcomes.

-**Computational Constraints**:<br>
-Deep learning models are computationally intensive, and the quality of results may depend on the computational resources available.
-Limited computational power could lead to suboptimal training, affecting the model's performance.

 **Generalization to New Data:**<br>
 While the model may perform well on the dataset it was trained on, its ability to generalize to new, unseen data (especially from different stellar environments or instruments) is not guaranteed.
 Users should exercise caution when applying the model to data outside the scope of the training set.